Depending on who you ask, anime in 2019 can be largely summarized in one word:

 Though there was several notable moments this year for One Piece (the Katakuri fight and SNAKEMAN transformation, the start of the Wano arc and reunion of the Straw Hats, the Romance Dawn special), the most memorable events didn’t actually take place in the anime itself; for me at least.
 The first was the announcement that the English dub was returning.
 Regardless of your opinion on subs vs dubs, it’s hard to deny that many were eagerly anticipating this announcement given the anniversary milestone and Funimation was well aware of the growing demand after going on an extended break.

 Coinciding with the previous announcement, the second was the theatrical release of One Piece: Stampede in both sub and dub format.
-While the movie itself won’t win any new fans and doesn’t quite reach the story highs of Promare or even Dragon Ball Super: Broly, it was a welcome return to the series that I think longtime fans will appreciate or those who may have long since moved on from the franchise.
+While the movie itself won’t win any new fans and doesn’t quite reach the story highs of Promare or even Dragon Ball Super: Broly, it was a welcome return to the series that I think longtime fans or those who may have long since moved on from the franchise will appreciate.

 I mentioned once before that 2019 was the year that rekindled my passion for shonen.
 Over the years, I’ve picked up many series, but surprisingly, I’ve never had a strong “favorite” anime (it’s usually dependent on my mood!).
 When I think shonen, the ones that come to mind are the ones that had the most influence on me, whether it was shaping my anime interests or the ones that resonated with me emotionally.
 To that end, I only have 5 from the last decade that come to mind whenever this comes up: Blue Exorcist (2011), One Punch Man (2015), My Hero Academia (2016, though 2017 was when it hit its stride), JoJo’s Bizarre Adventure (2016 when Toonami picked it up and every season on), and Bungo Stray Dogs (2016, season 2 and this year’s 3rd season) which is technically a seinen but has a certain “shonenesque” quality to it.